NevenaNensy/AlexandarCosmetics/README.md

 # alecsandarcosmetics

-This project is made for my first QA testing project.
+This project is made for my first QA testing portfolio.
 For this project, I used the website Alexandar cosmetics.
 I tested the Functionality with the tool selenium webdriver.
 In this project, I used Python Programming Language.